JonathanVengadasalam/AlphaZero-Artificial-Intelligence/README.md

 ## Machine Learning :
 The network model is builded with the module [neural_network_models/modelBuilder.py](https://github.com/JonathanVengadasalam/AlphaZero-Artificial-Intelligence/blob/master/neural_network_models/modelBuilder.py).
 I build a deep convolutional neural network with 8 residual layers and each convolution has 64 filters with a kernel size of 2.

+I train the network in 2 steps.
 The main functions are in the [run.py](https://github.com/JonathanVengadasalam/AlphaZero-Artificial-Intelligence/blob/master/run.py).

+1. The ai using mcts method self-play several times to get a dataset of x (about 750 000 positions) and y, then the model fit the data.
+This pretrain is necessary for the model to be more efficient for the next step when it will train by reinforcement.
+Find this step in the function "